CenterForOpenScience/osf.io/framework/discourse/README.md

 In app.yml use nano (or your favorite command line editor) to set `DISCOURSE_HOSTNAME` to the ip address of the virtual machine and `DISCOURSE_DEVELOPER_EMAILS` to your email address.
 It only needs to be a real email address if a real SMTP server is used.

-The app.yml SMTP settings are intended for debugging with `python -m smtpd -n -c DebuggingServer localhost:387` running on the host machine.
+The app.yml SMTP settings are intended for debugging with `sudo python -m smtpd -n -c DebuggingServer localhost:387` running on the host machine.
 They should be changed in production to point to a real SMTP server.
 They assume the virtual machine sees the host machine at 10.0.2.2.
 This can be checked by running `route` in the virtual machine and checking the default gateway.

 From /var/discourse run `./launcher rebuild app` to bootstrap and start the Discourse instance.
 This can also be used to update Discourse after changes are made in app.yml or the github repositories mentioned in it are changed.

 If you get a complaint that port 80 is already in use, determine the PID of the offending process with `netstat -nlp` and kill it.
 I had this problem with a docker-proxy process.
 However, there only seemed to be interference on the initial bootstrap and not once actually running Discourse.

 ###More Configuration
-Make sure that an SMTP server is setup, even if it is just with `python -m smtpd -n -c DebuggingServer localhost:387`.
+Make sure that an SMTP server is setup, even if it is just with `sudo python -m smtpd -n -c DebuggingServer localhost:387`.

 Discourse should be accessible at port 80 of the ip address of the virtual machine.
 Navigate to the new Discourse instance and proceed to setup a new account using the email address previously specified in `DISCOURSE_DEVELOPER_EMAILS`.
 The password used doesn't really matter because we will configure Discourse for Single Sign On through the OSF.

 Confirm the new account by navigating to the confirmation link which should appear in the python smtpd output.
 If the email setup doesn't work right away for you, it might be easier to use a script instead.
 From within the virtual machine run `./launcher enter app`, navigate to /var/www/discourse and then run `rake admin:create`.
 If it gives you trouble, you might need to prepend that with `RAILS_ENV=production bundle exec`.
 The script should leave you with a confirmed admin user.

 Now logged in, click on the triple bar drop down in the top right corner and navigate to settings.
-Navigate to API settings and then create an All Users API key.
+Navigate to API settings and then generate the Master API key.

 Open up your OSF website/settings/local.py file.
 Enter the API key we just created as the value for `DISCOURSE_API_KEY`.
 Also generate a random ~128 bit entropy string, for example with https://www.random.org/bytes/ and use this for `DISCOURSE_SSO_SECRET`.
 Also make sure that `DISCOURSE_SERVER_URL` points to your Discourse instance.
 Locally, this will be the ip address of virtual machine.
 You will also need to set the `contact_email` in the list of Discourse settings.
 This large list of settings can all be later changed from the admin interface in Discourse.